mferuscomelo/mit-futuremakers/README.md

 ### Day 8 (13.07.2021)
 #### ***Lesson Plan:***
-- Read this [guide](https://serokell.io/blog/deep-learning-and-neural-network-guide) to deep learning and neural networks
+- Reviewed [this guide](https://serokell.io/blog/deep-learning-and-neural-network-guide) about common components of neural networks and how they work with different ML functions and algorithms.
 ### ***Action Item:***
 - [Sarcasm detection](https://github.com/mferuscomelo/sarcasm-detection)